SoBE Lab

 Catalina Fabar, PhD Student

 Catalina is doing a PhD in neuroscience at the Pontificia Universidad Católica de Chile, supervised by Tomás Ossandon, Pablo Billeke, and Nadira Faber.
 Catalina’s research focuses on the behavioural and electrophysiological effects of acute stress on social decision-making in the context of negotiations and bargaining.
 She is interested in prosocial behaviour in humans and animals, cognitive control, and conflict resolution.
-Catalina is based in Exeter and Santiago.
+Catalina is now based in Santiago.

 Lab Alumni: